Point-in-polygon queries#

 Some points are within the ‘Eteläinen’ district, but others are not.
 To find out which are the ones inside the district, we can use a point-in-polygon query, this time on the entire geopandas.GeoDataFrame.
 Its method within() returns Boolean (True/False) values that indicate whether or not a row’s geometry is contained in the supplied other geometry:

 In the example below, we use southern.at[0, "geometry"] to obtain a single value, a shapely.geometry.Polygon, instead of an entire column (a GeoSeries).
-This is in order to match each row’s geometry of the entire addresses data frame against the same polygon.
-If, in contrast, we would run within() against a column, the operation would be carried out row-wise, i.e. the first address point would be checked against the first polygon, the second address point against the second polygon, and so forth.
+This ensures that each row’s geometry in the addresses data frame is matched against the same polygon.
+In contrast, if we ran within() against a column, the operation would be carried out row-wise: the first address point would be checked against the first polygon, the second address point against the second polygon, and so forth.

 addresses.within(southern_district.at[0, "geometry"])